Robust Model Checking with Imprecise Markov Reward Models: Background

 A \emph{credal set} (CS) over $S$, denoted as $K(S)$, is a collection of PMFs over $S$.
 We consider here only finitely generated CSs, i.e., CSs whose convex hull has only a finite number of extreme points.
-The upper expectation with respect to $K(S)$ of a function $f$ is $\overline{E}[f]:=\sup_{P(S)\in K(S)} E_P[f]$.
+Given a real-valued function $f$ of $\mathcal{S}$, the upper expectation of $f$ with respect to $K(S)$ is defined as $\overline{E}[f]:=\sup_{P(S)\in K(S)} E_P[f]$.
 The lower expectation $\underline{E}$ is similarly defined.
 Suprema (infima) of upper (lower) expectations can be equivalently reduced to maxima (mimima) over the extreme points of the CS convexification.
-Consequently, here we identify a CS with the extreme points of its convex hull.
-Given a joint CS $K(S,S')$, obtain the (marginal) CS $K(S')$ by element-wise marginalization of $S$ on its elements.
-If $P(s')>0$ for each $P(S')\in K(S')$, we define the conditional CS $K(S|s')$ by element-wise conditioning.
-We say that $S'$ is \emph{epistemically} irrelevant to $S$ if and only if $K(S|s')=K(S)$ for each $s'\in\mathcal{S}$.
-Such a generalisation to CSs of stochastic irrelevance is not equivalent to existing CS notions of independence such as those based on stochastic independence on the CS elements or extreme points (called \emph{strict} and \emph{strong}).
-Here we adopt the notion of epistemic irrelevance.
-Yet, \cite{maua2014b} proved the equivalence of inferences on models based on those different notions of independence/irrelevance for marginal queries, this being the case for the tasks in this paper.
+Consequently, we can identify a CS with the extreme points of its convex hull.
+Conditional expectations can be similarly considered.